unihackhq/handbook/docs/melbourne/event-information/participants.md

 supply of free energy drinks for the entire duration of the competition!

 Furthermore, we ask that you do not bring strong-smelling or pungent food to the venue.
-Please also ensure that any containers that you bring are be clearly labelled with your name.
+Please also ensure that any containers that you bring are clearly labelled with your name.

 ## Social Media and Photography

 We strongly encourage everyone to post messages and images on social media during UNIHACK 2017.
 We ask that you use the hashtag #UNIHACK2017.
-Please respect people’s wishes if they do not wish to be photograph.
+Please respect people’s wishes if they do not wish to be photographed.

+## Ticket Sales

+If you are no longer able to participate at UNIHACK Melbourne 2017, we recommend that you join the Facebook group [UNIHACKers](https://facebook.com/groups/unihackers) to create a post advertising your tickets.
+This is the page that we redirect members of our ticket waitlist to, meaning that you are more likely to find a buyer there than anywhere else.